sensu/sensu-docs/content/sensu-go/6.7/observability-pipeline/observe-schedule/collect-metrics-with-checks.md

 ## What's next

-Now that you know how to extract metrics from check output, learn to use a metrics handler to [populate service and time-series metrics in InfluxDB][5].
+Now that you know how to extract metrics from check output, learn to use a metrics handler to [populate service and time-series metrics in InfluxDB][5] or [send data to Sumo Logic][20].
-For a turnkey experience with the Sensu InfluxDB Handler plugin, use our curated, configurable [quick-start template][6] to integrate Sensu with your existing workflows and store Sensu metrics in InfluxDB.

 Read [Monitor server resources with checks][2] to learn how to monitor an NGINX webserver rather than collect metrics.
 You can also learn to use Sensu to [collect Prometheus metrics][14].